Which place is cheaper, Genoa or Cadiz?

 Cadiz is around the same temperature as Genoa in the autumn.
-The temperature in Cadiz is usually 20°C (68°F) in October, and Genoa stays around 19°C (66°F).
+The daily temperature in Cadiz averages around 20°C (68°F) in October, and Genoa fluctuates around 19°C (66°F).

 The sun comes out a lot this time of the year in Cadiz.
 Cadiz usually receives more sunshine than Genoa during autumn.
-At this time of the year, Cadiz gets 235 hours of sunny skies, while Genoa receives 183 hours of full sun.
+Cadiz gets 235 hours of sunny skies, while Genoa receives 183 hours of full sun in the autumn.

 In October, Cadiz usually receives less rain than Genoa.
-At this time of the year, Cadiz gets 67 mm (2.6 in) of rain, while Genoa receives 97 mm (3.8 in) of rain each month for the autumn.
+Cadiz gets 67 mm (2.6 in) of rain, while Genoa receives 97 mm (3.8 in) of rain each month for the autumn.

 In the winter, Cadiz is a little warmer than Genoa.
-Typically, the winter temperatures in Cadiz in January are around 13°C (55°F), and Genoa is about 11°C (51°F).
+Typically, the winter temperatures in Cadiz in January average around 13°C (55°F), and Genoa averages at about 11°C (51°F).